-A. Any violation of this chapter is hereby declared to be a public nuisance, and the city attorney shall, upon order of the council, immediately commence an action and proceedings for the abatement, removal, and enjoinment thereof in any manner provided by law, including applying to any court having jurisdiction to grant such relief as may be necessary to restrain and enjoin any person from committing such violation.

-B. Violations of this chapter are further hereby declared to constitute a misdemeanor.
+- A. Any violation of this chapter is hereby declared to be a public nuisance, and the city attorney may immediately commence an action and proceedings for the abatement, removal, and enjoinment thereof in any manner provided by law, including applying to any court having jurisdiction to grant such relief as may be necessary to restrain and enjoin any person from committing such violation. - B. Violations of this chapter are declared to constitute a misdemeanor.